codymikol/karma-webpack/README.md

 var testsContext = require.context(".", true, /_test$/);
 testsContext.keys().forEach(testsContext);
 ```
-If you want to have an easy way of determining what file the test in that failed.
+If you want to have an easy way of determining what file in which the test failed.

 ```js